katydecorah/katydecorah.github.io/code/_posts/2013-09-29-incrementally-awesome-sass-labels.md

 <script src="https://gist.github.com/katydecorah/6748660.js">&nbsp;</script>

 For each category I created its own supplemental class.
 Each class incrementally changes the background-color of the original color `$blue`.
 Based on how many categories I have I chose 35 to be my increment.
-This may need to be adjusted if you have more or less items and depending on how close of a color spectrum you desire.
+This may need to be adjusted if you have more or less items and depending on how close of a color spectrum you want.

 <script src="https://gist.github.com/katydecorah/6748663.js">&nbsp;</script>